crux/enttec-dmx-usb-pro-tools/README.markdown

 includes unix server script to hook up your dmx pro with a [GOM][1] (_not yet released_) server model.

+## Install

+use the jewler tasks:

+    $ rake gemspec build install

 ## credits

 The USB com code got lifted from [Ian Smith-Heisters' Rdmx package][2] which